-1) Cost Ratio Evaluation: First, we empirically measure the extent of additional resources allocated by FAST-MULE compared to OPT-MULE.
+1) Comparison of FAST-MULE With OPT-MULE: First, we empirically measure the extent of additional resources allocated by FAST-MULE compared to OPT-MULE.
 Our cost function is proportional to the total bandwidth allocated for a VN and the new IP links.
 Therefore, cost ratio of FAST-MULE to OPT-MULE gives the extent of additional resources allocated by FAST-MULE.
-Fig. 5 shows the Cumulative Distribution Function (CDF) of cost ratio between FAST-MULE and OPT-MULE.
+Fig. 6 shows the Cumulative Distribution Function (CDF) of cost ratio between FAST-MULE and OPT-MULE.
 Note that, OPT-MULE scaled up to only 35-node OTN.
 To mitigate the impact of VNode ordering during embedding, we run FAST-MULE 75 times, each time with a different VNode embedding order and take the best solution at the end.
+We observe from the results that the end.
 We observe from the results that 50% of the VNs admitted by FAST-MULE have an embedding cost within 10% of the optimal solution.
 On average, the admitted VNs have a cost within $1.47 \times$ of that of the optimal solution.
-These results are indeed promising given that FAST-MULE achieves this while executing $440 \times$ faster than OPT-MULE on average (10s for FAST-MULE vs. more than an hour per VN for OPT-MULE).
+These results are indeed promising given that FAST-MULE achieves this while executing $440 \times$ faster than OPT-MULE on average (10s for FAST-MULE vs. >1hr per VN for OPT-MULE).

-To further showcase the advantage of FAST-MULE compared to OPT-MULE we plot their execution times against varying SN size in Fig. 6.
+To further showcase the advantage of FAST-MULE compared to OPT-MULE, we plot their execution times against varying SN size in Fig. 7.
 For similar problem instances in our evaluation, FAST-MULE executed $200 \times$ to $900 \times$ faster than OPT-MULE.
 Even after increasing the SN size, the execution time of FAST-MULE remained in the order of tens of seconds.